Tropical quantum field theory, mirror polyvector fields, and multiplicities of tropical curves: Tropical quantum field theory

+for all $a\in \s{C}_{-n}$.
+Given this duality between traces and co-traces, we can simplify our conditions somewhat: noting that condition \eqref{TrKappa} can be phrased as adjointness with respect to the traces, we see that Condition \eqref{TrKappaDual} is the dual statement (co-adjointness with respect to the co-traces) and thus follows from \eqref{TrKappa} automatically by dualizing.

-Recall (cf. \cite[\S 3.6.8]{KockTQFT}) that a Frobenius object includes the data of a product $\wedge$, a coproduct $\vee$, a unit $\eta$, and a counit $\epsilon$.
-This data induces a trace $\Tr:=\epsilon \circ \wedge$ and a ``cotrace'' $\Tr^{\vee}:=\vee \circ \eta$.
-Thus, one natural way to get the data of the maps $\Tr_n$ and $\Tr_n^{\vee}$ is by realizing them as the trace and cotrace of a commutative Frobenius object structure on $\s{C}_n$.
-Condition \eqref{TrKappa} can be phrased as adjointness with respect to the traces, and Condition \eqref{TrKappaDual} follows from \eqref{TrKappa} using the self-duality of Frobenius objects.
-We thus obtain the following:
+For the TrQFT's which we shall consider, we will always have $F([n])=F([-n])$.
+Sufficient data for defining some such TrQFT's can be given as follows: recall (cf. \cite[\S 3.6.8]{KockTQFT}) that a commutative Frobenius object includes the data of a product $\wedge$, a coproduct $\vee$, a unit $\eta$, and a counit $\epsilon$.
+This data induces a trace $\Tr\coloneqq \epsilon \circ \wedge$ and a co-trace $\Tr^{\vee}\coloneqq \vee \circ \eta$.
+Thus, one natural way to get the data of the maps $\Tr_n$ and $\Tr_n^{\vee}$ is by realizing them as the trace and co-trace of a commutative Frobenius object structure on $\s{C}_n=\s{C}_{-n}$.
+The trace and co-trace are then dual to each other as in the finite-rank super $R$-module cases above, and so we again have that Condition \eqref{TrKappa} automatically implies Condition \eqref{TrKappaDual} by dualizing.
+Furthermore, the compatibility with the braiding as in \eqref{Tr-tau} is also automatic now from the commutativity of the Frobenius structure.
+We thus see the following: